aureliengmichaud/Odyssey67/Build Guide/README.md

 ### Notes

  * Being located in the EU, I've tried my best to list parts from EU sellers for my fellow europeans.
  * The Odyssey67 uses 3 2u stabilizers and 1 6.25u stabilizer.
-The stabilizers are sometimes sold as packs of 4 2U stabilizers and 1 6.25U stabilizer.
+The stabilizers are usually sold as packs of 4 2U stabilizers and 1 6.25U stabilizer.
  * **Not necessary but recommended** is lubrication for the stabilizers.
 Good dieletric grease with PTFE such as Super Lube is an industry standard.
 You can find some [here](https://candykeys.com/category:lubrication).

 # Build Guide In Progress